ROCm/rocm-install-on-linux/docs/install/prerequisites.rst

       sudo udevadm control --reload-rules && sudo udevadm trigger

-This configuration grants all users in the ``devteam`` group read and write access to AMD GPU resources, including the Kernel Fusion Driver (KFD) and Direct Rendering Manager (DRM) devices.
+This configuration grants all users in the ``devteam`` group read and write access to AMD GPU resources, including the AMD Kernel-mode GPU Driver (KMD) and Direct Rendering Manager (DRM) devices.

 Disable integrated graphics (IGP), if applicable
 ================================================================